shdowofdeath/docker_class/session3/README.md

 User images are images created and shared by users like you and me.
 They build on base images and add additional functionality.
 Typically, these are formatted as user/image-name.

-# docker build my first docekr image and push it
+# Docker build my first docker image and push it
 in this folder you can easly find flask python application

 than let's build it :)